unknownskl/greenlight/README.md

 This application is reported to be working on the Steam Deck with some small bugs and side-effects.

+### Fullscreen on launch

+To launch the application in full-screen mode use the `--fullscreen` argument when launching the application.

+### Connect on launch

+To auto-connect to your xbox on launch you can provide the `--connect=F400000000000000` argument when launchng the application.

 ### To close the application

 Click on the Xbox logo on the left top.
 It will ask you to confirm to close the window.